How to Start a Finance YouTube Channel (Without Showing Your Face) · Stitchr[Stitchr](/ "Home")

 These perform well in search because people actively look up financial concepts.
 The [video script](/learn/video-script) for an explainer follows a predictable structure: open with why the viewer should care, define the concept clearly, walk through a real example, and close with the practical implication.
 A 10-minute explainer at 150 words per minute is roughly a 1,500-word script.

-#News analysis and breakdown (5-10 minutes)
+### [\#](#content-news-analysis-and-breakdown-5-10-minutes "Permalink")News analysis and breakdown (5-10 minutes)

 Takes a financial news event and explains what it means for ordinary investors or consumers.
-Examples: "What the Fed rate decision actually means for your mortgage," "Breaking down [company's] earnings report," "Why the stock market dropped today."
+Examples: "What the Fed rate decision actually means for your mortgage," "Breaking down \[company's\] earnings report," "Why the stock market dropped today."

 This format requires faster production because the news has a shelf life.
 The [content pipeline](/learn/content-pipeline) for a news-based channel needs to be fast enough to publish within 24-48 hours of a significant event.
 Automated production is particularly valuable here.

-#Case studies and breakdowns (10-20 minutes)
+### [\#](#content-case-studies-and-breakdowns-10-20-minutes "Permalink")Case studies and breakdowns (10-20 minutes)

 Takes a real company, investment, or financial situation and dissects it.
 Examples: "How Warren Buffett evaluated Coca-Cola," "What happened to Lehman Brothers," "The math behind a 4% withdrawal rate."